flutter/flutter/docs/contributing/testing/Leak-tracking.md

     Some leaks happen because exceptions are thrown and the code did not finalize properly.

-    While some exceptions should not result in leaking objects, the project to make sure disposables are disposed in exceptional situations was not prioritized yet.
+    While some exceptions should be finalized properly and should not result in leaking objects, the project to make sure disposables are disposed in exceptional code paths was not prioritized yet.

 ## Where leak tracking is configured?